 Atari 5200/Atari 5200 (a5200)

-The Atari 5200 SuperSystem, or simply Atari 5200 gaming console of the company Atari, released in 1982 as a replacement for the well-known Atari 2600.
-The model 5200 was created to compete with the Mattel Intellivision, but soon after the release of the consoles it turned out that she'd rather compete with the ColecoVision.
-Some flaws made during the design, had a strong influence on the usability of the system, due to which the overall model can be considered unsuccessful.
+The Atari 5200 SuperSystem, or simply the Atari 5200, is Atari's video game console, launched in 1982 as a replacement for the much-acclaimed Atari 2600.
+The 5200 was designed to compete with Mattel Intellivision, but shortly after the console's release, it turned out to be more competitive with Coleco Vision.
+Some flaws in the design had a strong impact on the usability of the system, which is why the model as a whole can be considered unsuccessful.